by Kristl on October 23, 2012

 - Shop Warehouse Clubs – Deals exist at warehouse clubs but duds do too!
 This is another case where you really need to know your cost per unit, so you can compare that box of 40 granola bars with the box of 10 granola bars at your grocery.
 Check out my price comparison field trip to Costco and Sam’s.

 - Don’t Be Brand Loyal – Did you just buy another jar of Hellmann’s mayo without comparing prices?
 Brand loyalty is a budget buster.
-If you can’t live without a certain brand, make an effort to stock up on it during a sale.
+If you can’t live without a certain brand, make an effort to stock up on it during a sale If you simply switch to store brands, you’ll cut your grocery bill by 25%…no coupons required.

 - Stock Up – If there’s an amazing buy on an item you use regularly, stock up for 3 months!
 Most grocery sales run on 12 week cycles meaning they won’t repeat again for 3 more months.